BioComputingUP/CAID/README.txt

 CAID relies on vectorized_cls_metrics library.
-At the moment this library needs to be cloned and manually added to the PYTHONPATH environmental variable.
+At the moment this library needs to be cloned from (https://github.com/marnec/vectorized_cls_metrics) and manually added to the PYTHONPATH environmental variable.
 I plan to publish it in pip in the future.

 disprot-2018-11-disorder.fasta obtained from: